-Companies with 30 or more employees must form a Workplace Coordination Committee, which shall be notified to the relevant Township Conciliation Body by filling Form A. The Workplace Coordination Committee shall consist of an even number of four (4) members, equally representing the employer and the employees.
+Companies with 30 or more employees must form a Workplace Coordination Committee, which shall be notified to the relevant Township Conciliation Body by filling Form A. The Workplace Coordination Committee shall consist of an even number of six (6) members, equally representing the employer and the employees.
 The employees' representatives shall be elected by the employees.
 In case of unionised employees, the labour organisation may nominate candidates (but may not further influence the electoral process).
-The term of a Workplace Coordination Committee is one (1) year.
+The term of a Workplace Coordination Committee is two (2) years.

-Grievances shall be negotiated and settled by the Workplace Coordination Committee within five (5) working days.
+Grievances shall be negotiated and settled by the Workplace Coordination Committee within seven (7) working days.
 A record of the settlement shall be sent to the relevant Township Conciliation Body.